Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?: Problem Definition and Model Overview

 \section{Problem Definition and Model Overview}

-The goal of the proposed framework is to leverage out-of-domain training samples when testing on a certain target domain.
-Let the train dataset be denoted as $\mathcal{D}_{train}=\{{D}_{1},{D}_{2},...,{D}_{n}\}$. ${D}_{i}$ denotes each domain and can be written as, ${D}_{i} = \{({I}_{k}, {T}_{k}, {y}_{k})\}, k = 1,2,...,{n}_{{D}_{i}}$, where ${n}_{{D}_{i}}$ is the number of samples in domain ${D}_{i}$. ${I}_{k}$ and ${T}_{k}$ denote the $k^{th}$ image and text pair, and ${y}_{k}$ denotes the ground truth, i.e., fake or true news.
-The news samples can originate from various sources (or domains) such as politics, healthcare, sports, etc. We assume that we know the domain of the training examples, though we will see that the proposed framework can inherently handle domain label inconsistencies that is expected from crowd-sourced data annotation.
-We assume that an user is interested in a specific domain $D \in \{{D}_{1},{D}_{2},...,{D}_{n}\}$ during testing, though our model training happens only once irrespective of the desired target domain.
-During testing, we want to predict whether a given image-text pair from the domain of interest is fake or real.
-First, we briefly describe the base model used here. \\
+The goal is to develop a generalized MFND model, which effectively incorporates the domain information of the training data and relation between the different domains during training.
+Let the train dataset be denoted as $\mathcal{S}_{train}=\{{D}_{1},{D}_{2},...,{D}_{n}\}$. ${D}_{i}$ denotes each domain and can be written as, ${D}_{i} = \{({I}_{k}, {T}_{k}, {y}_{k})\}, k = 1,2,...,{n}_{{D}_{i}}$, where ${n}_{{D}_{i}}$ is the number of samples in domain ${D}_{i}$. ${I}_{k}$ and ${T}_{k}$ denote the $k^{th}$ image and text pair, and ${y}_{k}$ denotes the ground truth, i.e., fake or true news.
+The news samples can originate from various sources (or domains) such as politics, healthcare, sports, etc. We assume that we know the domain of the training examples, though we show empirically that the proposed framework can inherently handle domain label inconsistencies that is expected from crowd-sourced data annotation.
+The model is trained once using all the input domains, such that depending on the domain of the test image-text pair $D \in \{{D}_{1},{D}_{2},...,{D}_{n}\}$, the domain specific model is utilized for best performance.
+First, we briefly describe the base model used. \\

-{{\bf Base Architecture:}} Recently, vision language foundation models like CLIP \cite{CLIP}, Align \cite{Allign} etc., have been immensely successful in relating images and the corresponding text and have also been used for the MFND task~\cite{self_supervised},~\cite{open_domain}, etc. CLIP is trained using natural language, which being expressive, can supervise a much broader set of visual concepts.
-Following the recent literature, we also use a modified CLIP architecture for our work.